-Year 7 English is taught by subject specialist teachers who enjoy sharing their passion for language with their students.
-The course follows the requirements of the West Australian Curriculum, using a variety of resources.
-We explore a number of themes, and genres, an approach that is familiar from primary school, with the aim of easing the boys' transition.
-They begin in Term 1 by studying short stories within the mystery, crime and suspense genres.
+In Year 7 English, students explore several themes and genres, an approach that is familiar from primary school, with the aim of easing the boys' transition.
+They begin in Term 1 by studying short stories and poetry within the mystery, crime and suspense genres.
 Students are also able to create their own narrative that follows the conventions of these genres.
-Then, students prepare for the NAPLAN tests with some revision of its structure and re-familiarisation of the various language conventions that might be present within the test.
 In Term 2, students view a documentary and work towards understanding the ways media texts are constructed for particular audiences.
-Throughout the year, students also analyse a full-length novel, study a range of ancient and modern myths from different cultures, and complete a research project on "Inspirational People".
+In Term 3, they read and analyse a full-length novel and study a range of narratives from different cultures.
+Finally, in Term 4, the boys investigate what makes someone inspirational.

-All boys are expected to work hard to build and refine their spelling, vocabulary, grammar and handwriting throughout the year, with teachers using Education Perfect, an online learning tool, to assist in the achievement of these literacy focuses.
+All students are expected to work hard to build and refine their spelling, vocabulary, grammar and handwriting throughout the year, with teachers using Education Perfect, an online learning tool, to assist in the achievement of these literacy focuses.
 Reading fluency and comprehension are a further consistent focus.
-The stages in the writing process are reinforced in Year 7, with students being encouraged to plan, draft, and edit their work before submitting it for assessment.
-When possible, there are excursions to museums, plays and films, and from time to time, visiting speakers.
+The stages in the writing process are reinforced and developed in Year 7, with students learning how to structure analytical paragraphs and being encouraged to plan, draft and edit their work before submitting it for assessment.
 The boys are also encouraged to enter a range of internal and external creative writing competitions.